IllinoisLegalAidOnline/ilao-documentation/docs/source/presentation_surveys.rst

 To send followup surveys:

 * Check the intial survey response spreadsheet for any responses that are 4 weeks old and have cell phone numbers
-* Copy each cell phone numbers into the followup survey spreadsheet in the raw phone field, stripped of all characters except numbers.
+* Copy each cell phone number into the followup survey spreadsheet in the raw phone field, stripped of all characters except numbers
 * Add the source to the followup survey spreadsheet
 * Save the row
-* This will trigger Zapier within 10 minutes to send the phone number and source via API to Twilio to send the survey.
+* This will trigger Zapier within 10 minutes to send the phone number and source via API to Twilio to send the survey

 .. warning:: There is a limit to the number of requests Zapier will handle at once.
 Add the data in batches no larger than 50 rows and wait about 30 minutes between batches.